Hritik-rr/job-portal-app/README.md

 <!-- TABLE OF CONTENTS -->
 ## 📄 Additional Information
-1. For any information about endpoints, CI/CD or design decision I made, you can go through this [**Video Explanation**](https://www.loom.com/share/1034cc77e0db447a9078ca3a26ea6c45?sid=4889bb49-70cd-4711-bac1-03b8459fcb3c) where I have given a brief about the code base.
+1. For any information about endpoints, CI/CD or design decision I made, you can go through this [**Video Explanation**](https://www.loom.com/share/d7458610a5b74c46846c58202c07e4fa?sid=ebf12543-029f-4637-befc-1a9e595e8096) where I have given a brief about the code base.
-2. The high number of commits in this repository is primarily due to extensive testing of GitHub Actions for deploying the code on an EC2 instance using Nginx.
-As this was my first experience with Nginx, I wanted to ensure a robust deployment process.